 - Remove the top and bottom of each zucchini, and slice them lengthwise to form 1/4” thick "lasagna" noodles, you can do this with a sharp knife or mandolin (I prefer a mandolin).

 - Remove excess water from zucchini.
 You can do this 1 of 2 ways:1.
 Sweat the zucchini by placing the slices on a paper towel-lined surface and sprinkling them with salt.
 Allow zucchini to sweat for 15 minutes, then dab liquid off using paper towels.
 Flip and repeat on the other side.2.
 Broil the zucchini by turning your oven to broil and placing sliced zucchini on a rimmed baking sheet.
 Spray with cooking spray, and broil on each side for 3-5 minutes, or until the slices have color.

 - Meanwhile, preheat your oven to 350 F.

-- In a large bowl, combine the oregano, basil, salt, pepper, ricotta, egg.
+- In a large bowl, combine dried oregano, basil, salt, black pepper, ricotta cheese, large egg.
 Plus 1 cup of parmesan and 2 cups of mozzarella.